-Illinois law (625 ILCS 5/11-305 and 306) requires drivers facing a steady red signal to stop at the clearly marked stop line or, if no line exists, before entering the crosswalk.
+Illinois law (625 ILCS 5/11-305 and 5/11-306) requires drivers facing a steady red signal to stop at a clearly marked stop line or, if no line exists, before entering the crosswalk.
 If a clearly marked line or crosswalk does not exist, the driver must stop before entering the intersection.
-The vehicle must remain standing until an indication to proceed is shown.Stop Sign
+The vehicle must remain stopped until an indication to proceed is displayed.

-Along with a variety of other moving violations, convictions for red light and stop sign tickets can result in a driver’s license suspension and increased insurance rates.
-The attorneys at The Davis Law Group, P.C. handle traffic offenses throughout Cook, Lake, DuPage and surrounding counties.
-Feel free to explore our website and contact us to discuss your case.
+The traffic attorneys at The Davis Law Group, P.C. handle traffic tickets throughout the Chicago area including Cook County, Lake County and DuPage County.
+Feel free to explore our website and contact us today to discuss your case.